urre/replace-images/readme.md

 + Navigate to the folder where you saved it

 ## Usage
-+ Open or create a new Trello card
-+ Right Click and click Options to change category
 + Click the extension browser button to replace images in your current tab.
 Click again to get new images
++ Right Click the extension browser button and click Options to change category

 ### Changelog
-+ 2017-03-15: 🎉 First version released
++ 2019-03-15: 🎉 First version released

 ### License